vonsa/lit-web-components-monorepo/README.md

 ## Info

-This is vonsa's web component UI kit
+This is a Lit web components monorepo template.

 ## Installation

+Replace all package.json package names with your own.

 ```
 yarn install